hacker3983/gridler/README.md

 # gridler
-A basic grid renderer written in c
+A simple grid renderer written in c
+# building and running
+* if you are on windows just run the build.bat script
+* On linux or mac execute the build.sh script